diegojromerolopez/djanban/README.md

 Use [Plus for Trello](https://chrome.google.com/webstore/detail/plus-for-trello-time-trac/gjjpophepkbhejnglcmkdnncmaanojkf?hl=en) in your boards to allow this application to get card spent and estimated times.

+Don't use the feature of assigning times to other members of the team because it is not implemented yet.

+## Py-Trello

+[This library](https://github.com/sarumont/py-trello) is free software and I've collaborated with Py-Trello team to include all features required for Django-Trello-Stats.

+My pull request are not merged so you'll have to use the version in [my local repository](https://github.com/diegojromerolopez/py-trello) included in requirements.txt file.

 ## Installation

 Django, python-mysql and more packages specified in **requirements.txt**.